-Donors typically collect once a week, but it is possible to donate twice a week depending on the number of abstinence hours you need for a good sample.
+Sperm donors typically donate once a week, but it is possible to donate twice a week depending on the number of abstinence hours you need for a good sample.

-The specimens are used by women and couples to fulfill their dream of having children.
+The specimens are used by families around the globe to fulfill their dream of having children.

-The men who participate in our Sperm Donor program are not known to the person purchasing their donor sperm.
-Agreements for the purchase and use of donor sperm are made between the Cryobank and our clients; no agreement links the donor and patient directly.
+The men who participate in our sperm donor program are not known to the person purchasing their donor sperm.
+Agreements for the purchase and use of donor sperm are made between Fairfax Cryobank and our clients; no agreement links the donor and patient directly.

 Our donors sign a donor agreement, a legal document, waiving all parental rights and responsibilities to children conceived from their sperm.
 By signing, donors assume no responsibility or liability for any offspring conceived through donor semen; donors will have no rights to any offspring conceived.

 Our testing is not a reflection of whether or not you can have a child, but rather whether your specimen can withstand our processing procedures.
 In order to provide the best quality product to clients, we need men who produce high quality sperm.
 Men who fall into the normal range typically do not make it into our program.
 If we see anything that may impact an applicant’s ability to conceive children when we are performing our evaluation, we immediately notify him and refer him to a specialist.